yurivin/pay-api-test/ReadMe.md

 Also Validation of parameters does not happen.
 Just because "keep it simple" requirement.
 So one of the way to implement validation is using standart validation api realisation.

-Versioning of balance changes and transactional feature also not implemented because of "kepp it simple requirement".
+Versioning of balance changes and transactional feature also not implemented because of "keep it simple requirement".